 While the 200-day MA reflects the long-term trend, shorter-term moving averages, like the 50-day MA, react more quickly to price movements.
 The 50-day MA is the most commonly paired with the 200-day MA in this strategy, offering an intermediate-term perspective.
 The interaction between the 50-day MA and the 200-day MA generates the crossover signals (golden cross and death cross), which traders use to make decisions.

-بخوانید Fractal Trading Strategy
+بخوانید Day Trading Strategies

 How the 200-Day MA Crossover Works?